Explicit Formula for Partial Information Decomposition: Proposed information decomposition definition

 \section{Proposed information decomposition definition}

 In this section, we present our operational definition of~$\operatorname{Un}$, from which the definitions of the remaining information atoms follow.
-Then, we prove that this definition satisfies all the axioms and properties proposed in~Section~\ref{section:framework}.
+Then, we explain the logic behind this definition, and prove that it satisfies all the axioms and properties proposed in~Section~\ref{section:framework}.